borkdude/deps.clj/README.md

 a port in Clojure.
 It can be used as a JVM Clojure script (`deps.clj`), uberjar or library.

-To get better startup, comparable to the original bash version, the `deps.clj` script can be run as a binary called `deps.exe` or with [babashka](https://github.com/borkdude/babashka/).
+To get better startup, comparable to the original bash version, this project can be run as a binary called `deps.exe` or as a script called `with [babashka](https://github.com/borkdude/babashka/). can be run as a binary called `deps.exe` or deps.clj`with [babashka](https://github.com/borkdude/babashka/). can be run as a binary called `deps.exe` or  with [babashka](https://github.com/borkdude/babashka/).

 ## Status